aeternity/aepp-sdk-js/README.md

 > adding `#` and a branch name at the end, for example
 > `pnpm i aeternity/aepp-sdk#develop`.

 2. Import the right flavor.
-For this example with get the `Uninveral` flavor, which contains all the features of the SDK:
+For this example with get the `Universal` flavor, which contains all the features of the SDK:

 ```js
 import Ae from '@aeternity/aepp-sdk/es/ae/universal' // or any other flavor